pbrisbin/pbrisbin.com/posts/2013-07-28-the_advent_of_io.md

     }
 ```

-An `Action` is a function which takes one `World` and returns a
+An `Action` is a function which takes one `World` and returns a different one
-different one along with some result.
-The differences between the given
+along with some result.
+The differences between the given `World` and the
-`World` and the returned one are known as the function's side-effects.
+returned one are known as the function's side-effects.
+Often, we don't care
-Often, we don't care about the result itself and only want the
+about the result itself and only want the side-effects, in these cases we'll use
-side-effects, in these cases we'll use Haskell's `()` (known as Bottom,
-or Unit) as the result.
+Haskell's `()` (known as *Unit*) as the result.

 ```haskell
 sayHello2 :: World -> (World, ())